What is Infertility?

 What is meant by the term "Silent Endometriosis?"

 Silent Endometriosis refers to cases where patients with endometriosis are unsuccessful after multiple IVF treatments but show no signs of endometriosis.
 Many of these endometriosis patients do not receive the treatment they deserve, as they show no signs of endometriosis and are thus not believed to have the disease.
 Nevertheless, they continuously have multiple failed attempts with IVF treatments and are left undiagnosed for the cause of their infertility.
 This is why it is important to note that one of the symptoms of endometriosis is having no symptoms at all.
-It it is advised in cases of infertility where there are no signs of endometriosis, that patients should receive laparoscopic evaluation of the pelvic peritoneum and eliminate inflammation in order to ensure that they are not suffering from “silent endometriosis.”
+It is advised in cases of infertility where there are no signs of endometriosis, that patients should receive a laparoscopic evaluation of the pelvic peritoneum and eliminate inflammation in order to ensure that they are not suffering from “silent endometriosis.”